zevv/duc/doc/duc.md

 ### duc ui

-The 'ui' subcommand queries the duc database and runs an interactive ncurses utility for exploring the disk usage of the given path.
+The 'gui' subcommand queries the duc database and runs an interactive ncurses utility for exploring the disk usage of the given path.
 If no path is given the current working directory is explored.